styrysh/Movie-Industry-Analysis/README.md

 # Movie-Industry-Analysis
 An analysis of the movie industry for prospective business stakeholders.

+# Repository
+Questions answered by the team are located in the "Team Questions Folder" "How Big Should the Budget be?
+How has that changed over the Years?" is located in the "Median Budget Changes.ipynb" file "What is the most profitable genre?" is located in the "What is the Highest Grossing Genre.ipynb" file (the question and the file are labeled wrong: "What is the most profitable genre?" should be used instead of the "What is the Highest Grossing Genre"

+My personal question and my part of cleaning is located in the "Teammate Work" folder in the "Alex cleaning and personal question (how does budget affect profitability and revenue).ipynb"
+The question is "How does budget affect revenue and profitability" The dataframes cleaned are located under the "Dataframes cleaned by Alex" heading (AT1: dataframe_id_imdb_title_basics_gz.csv AT2: dataframe_id_imdb_title_crew_gz.csv AT3: dataframe_id_imdb_title_principals_gz.csv)

+The presentation is the "Movie Industry Analysis(1).pdf" file

+The rest of the files in the home folder are a mix of original datasets and cleaned versions, "ZipFolders" contains the majority of the original datasets, Backups and Copies" contains the initial workbooks we used to clean data and answer questions, "Miscellaneous" contains a mix of merged and cleaned dataframes and partial attempts to answer some questions

 ## Goals
 Microsoft has asked us to give a presentation on how to get started in the movie business.